javicg/toggl-sync/README.md

 This is the naming convention of Jira tickets.
 - _Overhead_ work: the `Description` can be anything (e.g. `Team catch-up`).
 These are normally grouped together under some category (e.g. `Meetings`).
-At our company, we have _overhead tickets_ to track the time spent on these type of sessions.
+These _overhead tickets_ are helpful to track the time spent on these type of sessions.

 _Project_ work can be logged directly, but _Overhead_ work needs extra input from the user (i.e. which Jira ticket should be used to log work against).